Dating abuse warning signs

 • “Nobody understands you like I do.”

-So how do you tell the difference between the real deal & a guy who’s troubled?
+So how do you tell the difference between the real deal and a guy who’s troubled?

 The key is whether or not he respects your boundaries.
 When you need some time out to catch your breath, does he allow it?
 Or does he obsessively inundate you with messages?